Airborne Toxic Control Measure for Chromium Electroplating and Chromic Acid Anodizing Operations Fact Sheet

 In 2007, to further protect the public, CARB adopted additional amendments to the Chrome Plating ATCM (the 2007 ATCM), resulting in the current statewide emission standards, which were the most stringent and health protective emission standards applicable to chrome plating operations in the nation at that time.

-How Does CARB Plan to Protect Public Health?
+What is CARB's Strategy to Protect Public Health?

 More Information